Xieyubing123/2D_CircleAndCube/README.md

         start the game.

 ## Input Device and Control button:
-        You need a Xbox controler.
+        You need a Xbox controler to play the game.
 Use left sticker to control movement, use button to perform different action.
 The tutorial level will teach you how to play the game.